nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2022-08-31-august-blog.md

 I made an effort to become more social during orientation week, and I found Irma, whose dad went to the same high school as mine in Guatemala.
 I even met up with Michael from San Diego, whom I had been messaging on Instagram, and Bianca, who conducted my student scholarship interview.

 In high school, your friends are primarily limited to the people in your class, but I found myself befriending upperclassmen, too.
 For example, Ashley and Cris are co-parents of Mi Gente, the Latine cultural organization on campus.
 Paris and Sergio are also co-parents; Sergio even crocheted a flower for me, which I keep on my desk as my only room decoration.
+Mine and Saphal's navy blue sheets and empty walls give boy room, but one day, I will make the time to decorate.

 Lastly, I am trying to appreciate Duke and the opportunities allotted to me without idealizing the institution.
 For one, my orientation group (Project Identity & Culture) took a trip to Washington, D.C., during orientation week to visit the Smithsonian museums.
 Not only was flying to Duke my second time on a plane, but this was the only time I could have ever gone to our nation's capital for free.